This section guides you through user substitution and how to work with it.

 - From this point onwards, any new tasks that are going to be assigned to the user will be assigned to the substitute user instead.

 - The substitute user will also be added as a candidate user to all the existing tasks for which the original assignee is a candidate user.

 If the given substitute is also not available (i.e., the substitute also goes on vacation), you can enable transitivity.
 Enabling transitivity allows the engine to try and find a transitive substitute by going through available substitution records.
 In this way, the engine uses the best available user as the substitute.
 However, if the system could not find a proper substitute (i.e., there is a cyclic dependency between substitutions), it will return an error, rejecting the substitution request.
 This rejection is possible only for the substitutions that start just after the substitute request.
 For a scheduled substitution, if the engine ends up without a proper substitute, the tasks of the user will be assigned to the ‘task owner’.
 If the task owner is not defined, the assignee will be removed from the tasks and it will be claimable.

-The WSO2 Business Process Server provides REST APIs to add, update and lookup substitution information.
+EI Business Process provides REST APIs to add, update and lookup substitution information.
 Alternatively, you can also use the BPMN-explorer to experience all the facilities provided by substitution APIs.

 Enabling user substitution

 <EI_HOME>/wso2/business-process/dbscripts/bps/bpmn/create/activiti.<DB_Name>.create.substitute.sqlagainst your BPMN engine's database to add the Substitution related table.

 |enabled||true||Set to true to enable the substitution feature.|